 From when gold was first discovered in 1851 to the present day, the Chinese community has been a part of the proud history of Bendigo.

-At the Bendigo Joss House Temple you can discover more about the Chinese migrants who came to Bendigo in search of gold so long ago.
+At the Bendigo Joss House Temple you will discover more about the Chinese migrants who came to Bendigo in search of gold so long ago.

 The main temple is dedicated to Guan-Di, the god of war and prosperity.
 The Chinese saw Guan-Di as a wise judge, guide, protector and provider of wealth and prosperity.